tonk-labs/dappicom/README.md

 Dappicom is a provable Nintendo Entertainment System emulator written in Noir and Rust.
 Practically, this is a ZKVM which supports the MOS 6502 instruction set and a few NES specific quirks.
 The ZKVM is built in Noir (we heard you liked ZKVMs, so we put a ZKVM in your ZKVM).

 The project is in its early stages.
-There is a structure laid out which should make collaboration much easier moving forward.
+There is a structure laid out that should make collaboration easy, moving forward.
 As with all "architecting" there will be gaps that will get filled in as the project matures.

 ## What does that mean?
 Hopefully, it means you can play NES ROMs on your local machine and then prove outcomes of that gameplay onchain to trigger downstream rewards/consequences.
 That's the end goal.